michiganrobotics/rob204/README.md

 The first iteration of this course was offered in Fall 2022.

 ## Labs
 Labs are split into two phases––the first, which are hands-on learning activities intended to teach students about core HRI fundamentals.
-A brief description of each lab can be seen below.
 The second phase is a detailed usability study, where students perform stakeholder interviews to learn about the socially-engaged design.
-As no hardware and software are required for these labs, they will  be omitted from this description.
+A brief description of each of these lab can be seen below.

 ### Lab 1/2 - User Interface Control Input Design Labs
 Description: The learning objectives of this lab are to equip students with the skills necessary to design and evaluate a user interface to support a robotic task, implement different types of direct input controls for robotic systems, and investigate the role of perception in interface design.